The Science Behind Wild Wisdom Wool for Plants

 The science and personal experiences are beginning to add up.
 Using sheep’s wool in your garden and for your plants is an earth-friendly and sustainable solution to many unsustainable problems such as throwing away wool in landfills, dwindling peat moss supplies, and toxic fertilizers and slug repellents.
 Mossygoat Farm is excited to be part of this groundbreaking solution.
 We are the farm Where Nature Provides and wool can provide for our gardens as a form of a peat moss alternative, slow-release nitrogen, as well as a slug repellent.
 Plus, wool pellets hold up to 20x their weight in water.

-Keep a look out soon for garden mulch and wool pellets available in our store.
-Sign up for our email list below to become a friend of the farm and get a special offer when our new products drop.
+Wool garden mulch and wool pellets available in our store.
+Sign up for our email list below to become a friend of the farm.

 Next